 The plant food ratio given will depend on the naturally occurring nutrient levels in your soil or compost.
 When I grew tomatoes commercially my phosphate levels were relatively high and I used a process called “flooding” to wash excess N & P out of the soil each year (in other words I put the irrigation on for 8-10 hours to wash excess N & P out of the soil.
 This then gave me a known starting point that was low and I would also carry out a full soil analysis to ensure I then started with a fertiliser base dressing that was correct.

 After that, I used a home mixed liquid fertiliser from when the first fruit were pea-sized.
-In my case, I used a base dressing of Vitax Q4 in the soil and fed with the liquid feed that was made from Potassium Nitrate which contains 13% N and 44% P. That’s a plant food ratio of around 1:3:0
+In my case, I used a base dressing of Vitax Q4 in the soil and fed with the liquid feed that was made from Potassium Nitrate which contains 13% N and 44% K. That’s a plant food ratio of 13:0:45 or roughly 1:0:3 .

 How I Feed Tomatoes Today